ampproject/amp.dev/glossaries/KOREAN.md

 "In this tutorial, you'll learn how to create an AMPHTML ad from scratch."

 ### Tutorial
-"In this tutorial, you’ll learn how to create a basic AMP HTML page."
+"In this **tutorial**, you’ll learn how to create a basic AMP HTML page."